degory/ghul-web-api/README.md

 # ghūl programming language ASP.NET 8 web API example

 This is a very simple ASP.NET 8 web API project written in ghūl.
-It's a direct translation of the C# weather forecast example into ghūl
+It's a direct translation of the C# weather forecast example into ghūl.

 ## prerequisites